FAQs: Frequently Asked Questions

 A. All theses and dissertations must be submitted electronically, by the posted graduation deadlines, to dissertations.umi.com/Colorado.
 You will receive a response when your submission has been reviewed, so you should check your e-mail to ensure that it has been approved.
 Also, you must submit a signature page by the same thesis submission deadline.
 The signature page is page ii of your thesis, which needs to be printed out.
 Two original signatures are then obtained, the chair of your committee and any one other member, and the page should be sent or delivered to the Graduate School by the thesis/dissertation submission deadline.

 A. Graduation deadlines are designed to allow Graduate School staff to meet their own deadlines with the commencement office.
 If you plan to graduate in any given semester you must meet the established deadlines in order to be processed.
 If you miss any of those deadlines for any reason, you will need to plan to graduate in a future semester.
-Be sure to submit a new diploma card for that upcoming semester.
+Be sure to apply online to graduate for that upcoming semester.
 This is required so that the Graduate School will be aware of your graduation plans.

 Please be aware: there is a grey area regarding the completion of exams or the thesis/dissertation defense.
 If you miss the deadlines for graduation you won’t be able to graduate in that semester, but you may not have to register for an additional semester.
 If your exam/defense falls between the deadlines for graduation and the first day of class for the following semester you will not be required by the Graduate School to register again.
 This assumes, however, that you have all required hours and requirements fulfilled, and that you are not required to register for any OTHER reason.
 If, for example, you are holding a TA or RA, are an international student, or have financial aid, you may still be required to register to meet the requirements of other offices or federal guidelines.
 You must meet these requirements if they apply to you.
 You will need to request to graduate in the following semester.
 Please be aware that your time limit for completion of degree or current extensions may affect your situation.
 If you have questions please contact the Graduate School at 303-492-8220 / gradinfo@Colorado.edu.